SPM® v8.2 User Guide

 This guide describes the CART product and illustrates some practical examples of its basic usage and approach.

-Welcome to CART, a robust decision-tree tool for data mining, predictive modeling, and data preprocessing.
-CART (Classification and Regresion Trees) automatically searches for important patterns and relationships, uncovering hidden structure even in highly complex data.
+Welcome to CART, a robust decision-tree tool for data mining, predictive modeling, and data pre-processing.
+CART (Classification and Regression Trees) automatically searches for important patterns and relationships, uncovering hidden structure even in highly complex data.
 CART trees can be used to generate accurate and reliable predictive models for a broad range of applications from bioinformatics to risk management and new applications are being reported daily.

 Salford Systems' CART is the only decision-tree system based on the original CART code developed by world-renowned Stanford University and University of California at Berkeley statisticians Breiman, Friedman, Olshen and Stone.